exbin/bined-intellij-plugin/README.md

 IntelliJ Idea platform is necessary to build this plugin.
 See. http://jetbrains.org

+Use buildPlugin gradle task to build distribution build.

 Assign SDK using 2022.2.1 IntelliJ platform / add and use "Other/Plugin" run configuration to execute.

 License